souravwalke/System-Design-HLD/Database/Fundamentals/Database-Replication.md

 **What is Chain Replication?**

 Chain Replication is an approach to replicating data across multiple nodes that involves arranging the nodes in a chain.
-Chain Replication excels at strong consistency and sequential ordering.
+Chain Replication excels at strong consistency, and sequential ordering and is fault tolerant.
+However, write latency is higher, and a single slow node in the chain slows down the whole replication.

 - The chain consists of a head node, multiple replica nodes, and a tail node.
 - All writes by the client are written to the head node, and this data is replicated to the chain of replica nodes and finally reaches the tail node.
 - The tail node acknowledges the write and sends a response which is then propagated through the replica nodes and finally the head.
 Only then the write is considered successful.
 - All reads are done on the tail node which stores the most up-to-date data.
+- If the head node fails, the next node in the chain is promoted to the head node.
+The same happens with tail node failure.